-Day two will start with breakfast and coffee and then onto the river around 9 a.m.
-We will focus on fishing a broad array of water types from riffles, back eddies to wide open glides.
+Day two will start with breakfast and coffee and then onto the river around 6 a.m.
+We will first focus dry-dropper fishing with the Euro rig learning how to cast and present the flies and the water types best suited for this method.
+We will then transition to a full nymph rig and focus on fishing a broad array of water types from riffles, back eddies to wide open glides.
 At each stop the instructor will discuss what approach to take and why it is the best strategy for that specific type.
 Often times several adjustments will be made in the course of fishing one particular piece of water based on current speed, depth and structure.
 In addition, you will learn how to make minor changes in your drift by adjusting your cast, angle of your sighter and stance to change the presentation.
 Day two will wrap up around 5 p.m. and we will back to the shop around 6 p.m.

 Space will be limited and spots will go fast!
 Call the shop to get your spot reserved today!